BioJulia/biojulia.github.io/docs/src/comparisons/biojava.md

 **To transition from Java to Julia:**
 * Use [JavaCall.jl](https://juliainterop.github.io/JavaCall.jl/) to seamlessly
   integrate Java code into your Julia project
-* See [Running External Programs](https://docs.julialang.org/en/v1/manual/running-external-programs/)
+* Consult the [Running External Programs](https://docs.julialang.org/en/v1/manual/running-external-programs/)
-  in the Julia manual for running Java scripts or other programs from Julia
+  section in the Julia manual for running Java scripts or other programs from Julia